isc-projects/kea/doc/guide/dhcp4-srv.rst

 In the general case, the order in which those parameters appear does not matter, but there are two caveats.
 The first one is to remember that the configuration file must be well-formed JSON.
-That means that the parameters for any given scope must be separated by a comma and there must not be a comma after the last parameter.
+That means that the parameters for any given scope must be separated by a comma, and there must not be a comma after the last parameter.
 When reordering a configuration file, keep in mind that moving a parameter to or from the last position in a given scope may also require moving the comma.
 The